-Nutrition labels…how the heck do you read them?
-I’d like to think that I’m a fairly educated person, but ask me to read the nutrition label on a box of popcorn, and my brain is reduced to the mental equivalent of garbanzo beans.
+Nutrition labels are meant to be informative, but more often than not they can be difficult to understand.
+I’d like to think that I’m intelligent, but ask me to read the nutrition label on a box of popcorn, and my brain is reduced to the mental equivalent of garbanzo beans.

 Nevertheless, being aware of what you’re putting in your body (and how much) is important.
 So buckle up!
 We’re going for a ride to Labeltown (it’s like Funkytown, only more educational).

 - Serving size – the first thing you want to look at is the serving size, and how many servings are in the container.
 I used to think that the serving size for Oreos was “one package.”
 Turns out it’s two cookies.
 Clearly you can see my discrepancy.

 - Caloric Content – trying to watch your weight?
 Watch your calories!
 Essentially, this part of the label tells you how much energy you’re taking in.
 It also tells you how much of that energy is coming from fat.

 - The Nutrients – this part of the label clues you in on macro-nutrients (fat and protein), vitamins, minerals, and fiber.
 The left side of the column lists the nutrient (e.g. Iron, total fat, fiber), and the right side of the columns lists the percentage of the recommended daily value (%DV) for that nutrient.

 Generally speaking, most Americans consume too much of the following nutrients:

 - Total fat

 We want to work on getting more of these: